 When planning a long-term trip, you want the flexibility to change your route last-minute.
 When traveling, you learn about new cities and places that you didn’t think about during the travel planning phase.
 You will be glad you have the flexibility in your itinerary to add them!
-Because of a loose itinerary, I was able to visit new friends in Freiburg, Germany.
+Because of a loose itinerary, I traveled to Freiburg, Germany to visit new friends.

 Be sure to add the number of days you want to stay in each city, too.
-You can use Google Maps to build your route or check out the many other fantastic tools and apps (such as RoadTrippers and TripHappy).
+You can use Google Maps to build your route or check out the many other fantastic tools and apps (such as RoadTrippers).

 5. Research transportation, accommodations and activities.

 - Set a price alert on Google Flights.
 Google will notify you when the price decreases.
 There are several apps that help do this, as well, such as Hopper and Skyscanner.

 Research transportation from city to city.

 - Booking sites, such as OMIO, make it easy to review and book flight, bus and train options.
 You may pay a bit more than if you booked with the exact train, bus or flight company.

 - I find trains the most scenic and least stressful.
 Overnight trains are also a great way to save a bit of money!
 For Europe, check the train prices on point-to-point tickets versus a multi-city rail pass, which you can easily look up on RailEurope.

 - Hostels: Budget-friendly, community-centric.
 Staying in a hostel is an affordable way to meet other travelers.
 Before booking a hostel, review the guide to choosing the perfect hostel for you.
 You can then search and book hostels on Hostelworld.

 - Hotels/Guesthouses/B&B: Search accommodation options through sites like Booking.com.